2016 Range Light Tour Schedule

 At the time they were built, the Range Lights were considered a more effective way to keep ships off the treacherous reefs and shallows at the entrance to Baileys Harbor.
 From the water, a sailor got “on range” by vertically aligning the white light in the Upper Range Light, which shone at a height of 39 feet above the water, with the Lower Range Light’s red beacon, fixed at 22 feet above the water.

 In 1935, permission was granted to the Door County Park Commission to use the lighthouse acreage, except for the land immediately surrounding the two range lights, as a park.
 A few years later, the commissioners decided to clear some of the land for use as a trailer park.
 Led by Albert Fuller, Curator or Botany at the Milwaukee Public Museum, residents of Baileys Harbor and the surrounding area joined together and formed The Ridges Sanctuary in 1937 to stop the development and preserve the unique terrain.
 In 2013, the Lower Range Light underwent a full restoration.
-The Ridges is currently pursuing a Historic Structures Report on the Upper Range Light in order to assess the scope and cost of a restoration effort.
 Read more about the Upper Range Light restoration.

 Today The Ridges Sanctuary staff, members and volunteers have become the new keepers of the lights, dedicated to the preservation of the structures and their cultural history.
 Read more about the history of the Baileys Harbor Range Lights.